 Comparing sSSY and SSC in other small Pacific Island watersheds

-Sediment yield is highly variable among individual watersheds, but generally controlled by climate, vegetation cover, and geology, with human disturbance playing an increasing role in the 20th century (Syvitski et al., 2005).
+Sediment yield is highly variable among individual watersheds, but is generally controlled by climate, vegetation cover, and geology, with human disturbance playing an increasing role in the 20th century (Syvitski et al., 2005).
 Sediment yields in tropical Southeast Asia and high-standing islands between Asia and Australia range from ~10 tons/km2 /yr in the granitic Malaysian Peninsula to ~10,000 tons/km2 /yr in the tectonically active, steeply sloped island of Papua New Guinea (Douglas, 1996).
 Sediment yields from Faga'alu are on the lower end of the range, with sSSY of 33-80 tons/km2 /yr from the undisturbed UPPER watershed, and 170-380 tons/km2 /yr from the disturbed TOTAL watershed.